Israeli high-tech entrepreneur turns his focus to politics

 LEADERSHIP AMBITIONS?

-Prime Minister Benjamin Netanyahu's right-wing government is a strong supporter of the cyber security innovation centre, but beyond that his vision and Margalit's diverge dramatically.
+Prime Minister Benjamin Netanyahu's right-wing government is a strong supporter of the cyber security innovation center, but beyond that his vision and Margalit's diverge dramatically.

 Rather than relying solely on the private sector and equity, Margalit argues there needs to be far more government engagement in building up the tech industry to expand its reach.